 As husbands, when our wives are upset, they want us to respond sensitively.
-1 Peter 3:7 commands husbands to live with our wives in an understanding way.
 This means responding to them gently and demonstrating compassion toward them when they’re upset.

-- Husband: List three times you responded to your wife in pride, and explain how you should have responded.
+- Can you think of three times you responded to your wife in anger, and how you should have responded instead?

-- Wife: List three times you feel your husband responded to you in pride, and explain how you wish he would have responded.
+- Can you think of three times you responded to your wife in pride, and explain how you should have responded?

 - What can you do to help your husband avoid responding in pride or anger?